Top 10 no-cook summer recipes

 Summer days are made for relaxed outdoor dining.
-Take the stress out of cooking with our quick and easy no-cook meals, from cooling melon salads and gazpacho soups to fully-loaded veggie fajitas.
+Take the stress out of cooking with our no-cook summer recipes, from melon salads and gazpacho soups to fully-loaded fajitas.

 As the balmy days of summer commence, the last thing you want to be doing is getting hot and bothered in the kitchen!
 These simple starters, lunches and suppers require absolutely no cooking, other than the use of your kettle or toaster.
 Rustle up a fresh salad, make use of pre-cooked chicken pieces and grains, or load up shop-bought flatbread with spreads and toppings.
 Our no-fuss meal ideas will make al fresco dining a breeze.